 Preface

 The web pages on the internet are dynamic and the content on the web changes very frequently.
-These web pages are stored in the form of Internet archives, which are used for research purposes.
+These web pages are a very important part of our lives, with technology being used everywhere.
+Excessive competition in all the fields have made it very competitive for websites to be dynamic and hence there may be significant changes in the contents on the webpages.
+These web pages are stored in the form of Internet archives, which are used for research purposes by humanities scholars and social scientists.
+Internet Archive thrives to save as much data of the webpages as possible to help the researchers.
+Most of web archive interfaces provide simple textual links to the archived versions of the webpage, known as mementos.

 The idea behind the visualizations in this project is to make it easier to access the web archived pages.
 There may be so many archives among which only some are important and significantly used in research.
 The visualizations presented in this project represent the collections from New York Art Resources and Consortium (NYARC), and Columbia University Libraries (CUL).
 The NYARC and CUL have active web archive collections hosted with Internet Archive’s Archive-It service.

 The goals that this project aims to fulfill are as follows: